pojol/braid/README.md

 ```

 ### 3. Implement logic for the actor
-> Note: All handling functions (events, timers) registered in the actor are processed synchronously.
+> Note: All handling functions (events, timers) registered in an actor are processed synchronously.
 Users do not need to concern themselves with asynchronous logic within the actor.

 > Bind event handler
 ```go